Azure/TypeEdge/README.md

 ### Solution structure
 Apparently, to reference the module definition interfaces and to avoid coupling the module implementation code together, these interfaces need to be defined in a separate project that will be commonly shared across the solution, containing only the definition interfaces and the referenced types.

+This images shows the assembly dependencies of the above example

 ![](images/solution.png)